junxit/us-congress-bills-119/metadata.md

 - 2025-12-15 — Mr. Stauber moved to suspend the rules and pass the bill.
 - 2025-12-15 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H5880-5881)
 - 2025-12-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H5880-5881)
+- 2025-12-16 — Received in the Senate and Read twice and referred to the Committee on Indian Affairs.